-For decades, our innovations have helped transform industries, enhance people's lives and address some of society's biggest challenges.
-With the world becoming increasingly connected, we have a tremendous opportunity to shape a better future.
+We believe that our innovations have helped transform industries, enhance people's lives and address some of society's biggest challenges.
+With the world becoming increasingly connected, we have an opportunity to shape a better future.
 We believe in the power of technology.
 As such, our corporate responsibility vision is to be a facilitator of innovation for a sustainable world, connected wirelessly.

 We have integrated corporate responsibility throughout our business, from our daily operations to our executive leadership and our Board of Directors (Board).
-The Governance Committee of our Board provides oversight on corporate responsibility matters, including ESG policies, programs and initiatives, and the HR and Compensation Committee of our Board provides oversight on our workforce diversity and inclusion programs and initiatives.
-Our Corporate Responsibility Leadership Committee, composed of executives and senior management, provides guidance on global corporate responsibility issues.
-Our Corporate Responsibility Governance Committee implements directives from the Corporate Responsibility Leadership Committee, measures progress on achieving our goals, and reports to management on accomplishments and challenges.
+The Governance Committee of our Board provides oversight on corporate responsibility matters, including ESG policies, programs and initiatives, and the HR and Compensation Committee of our Board provides oversight on our workforce diversity, equity and inclusion programs and initiatives.
+Our ESG Leadership Committee, composed of executives and senior management, provides guidance on global corporate responsibility issues.
+Our ESG Governance Committee implements directives from the ESG Leadership Committee, measures progress on achieving our goals and reports to management on accomplishments and challenges.